Skip to main content

 Fungible assets (tokens):

-inner[2]Faucet ID suffix
+keycFaucet ID suffix

-inner[3]Faucet ID prefix
+keydFaucet ID prefix

 Non-fungible assets (NFTs):

-inner[0]Data hash element 0
+keyaData hash element 0

-inner[1]Data hash element 1
+keybData hash element 1

-inner[3]Faucet ID prefix
+keydFaucet ID prefix

 Working with assets

-let asset = Asset::new([felt!(100), felt!(0), faucet_suffix, faucet_prefix]);
+let asset = Asset::new(

-// Read the amount (fungible)
+// Read the amount (fungible): first limb of `value`.

-let amount: u64 = asset.inner[0].as_u64();
+let amount: u64 = asset.value.a.as_u64();

 use miden::asset;

-let asset = asset::build_fungible_asset(faucet_id, felt!(1000));
+let asset = asset::create_fungible_asset(faucet_id, felt!(1000));

-// Build a non-fungible asset
+// Build a non-fungible asset.

-let nft = asset::build_non_fungible_asset(faucet_id, data_hash);
+let nft = asset::create_non_fungible_asset(faucet_id, data_hash);

 AccountId